-- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above: The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.
+- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above:

-take his/her medication.
+The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.

 PHYSICIAN'S STATE MENT

+is takin g

-is taking (student's name) tion/dosage/route)
+(student's name) (medication/dosage/route)

+For(diagnosis) Please administer at for

-For (diagnosis) Please administer at (time) for (# of days)
+(diagnosis) (time) (# of days)

 Additional Information

-Physician Name Physician Sign ature
+Physician Name Physician Signa ture

 Address Phone

 Date

-PARI hereby give my permission to have the or his/her designee assist the student w the above listed n nedication and/or the principal
+RENT OR GUARDIAN AUTI he school nurse administer th HORIZATION le above listed n OI

-Please list all other medications and/or medical conditions:
+Please list all other medications and/o or medical conditions:

+Parent/Guardian Name

+Parent/Guardian Signature -

-Phone Date
+Date